 Garmin MARQ first impressions

 Did there need to be five in the series?
 How do you choose which luxury MARQ smartwatch to get?
-The answer right now is not sure as I have not seen them yet, but the first reaction is these won’t do well.
+The answer right now is not sure as I have not seen them yet.
+But my first reaction is these won’t do well.

 Cast your mind back to when Apple tried it with the gold Apple Watch watch edition and then the ceramic.
 Apple ditched both versions after the first year of release.

-DCR over at his blog makes a reference that tech is moving on so fast and people drop 1k on a phone, but most do that over a contract and not an upfront investment.
-I just can’t see people dropping this kind of money on a fitness watch, when you can get similar features in a Fenix 5 Plus for a hell of a lot less.
+DCR over at his website states that tech is moving on so fast and people drop 1k on the phone, but most do that over a contract and not an upfront investment.
+I can’t see people dropping this kind of money on a fitness watch, when you can get similar features in a Fenix 5 Plus for a hell of a lot less.

 I also like you don’t think Garmin get the high-end watch Market.
 People pay for a Breitling (as I did) for the design and craftsmanship.
-A high-end watch like a Tag or Breitling will also hold its value or in some cases increase, but I can’t see a Garmin doing that.
+A high-end watch like a Tag or Breitling will also hold its value or sometimes increase.
+But I can’t see the Garmin MARQ holding value post-purchase.

 Is this the Garmin Fenix 6?

-Very quickly the MARQ is not the Garmin Fenix 6, this will likely land in 2020 at CES
+The MARQ is not the Garmin Fenix 6; this will probably land in 2020 at CES